Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 If the dry envronmental lapse rate is lower than the ELR, the air parcel that would typically rise is unable to do so as it is cooler than the surroundings and can only rise through force (e.g. topographic changes) as the atmosperic conditions here are stable.

+Air can be cooled, aside from just moving vertil

 ### Catchment hydrology
 There are a range of processes in a drainage basin that affect the water cycle.